Matt Antonelli: San Diego Padres

-In 2008, Antonelli played for the Padres' AAA farm club, the Portland Beavers.
-He struggled at the plate most of the year, hitting just .215, but kept his good eye and ended up with 76 walks.
-In August he found some success, hitting .290 for the month, with four home runs and a .393 OBP.
-Antonelli was called up to the Padres on September 1, 2008, where he promptly laced a single off Greg Maddux of the Dodgers for his first hit in the major leagues.
+In 2008, Antonelli was called up to the major leagues for the San Diego Padres and on September 1, 2008, he promptly laced a single off Greg Maddux of the Los Angeles Dodgers for his first hit in the major leagues.
 He then went hitless in his next 20 at bats, but then got 7 hits in his next 13 at-bats with three walks, including his first home run, on September 15, off of Colorado Rockies pitcher Jason Hirsh.

-During the 2010 Spring Training period he suffered a Hamate bone injury and then a broken wrist, requiring multiple surgeries.
+During spring training in 2010, he suffered a hamate bone injury and then a broken wrist, requiring multiple surgeries.
 While the club kept him on the official roster he was unable to play, and was granted free agency at the end of the 2010 season.
 The hand injuries became a chronic issue throughout the rest of his career.

 Washington Nationals

-He signed as a minor league free agent with the Washington Nationals on December 17, 2010 and spent the season with the AA Harrisburg Senators and AAA Syracuse Chiefs.
+Antonelli signed as a minor league free agent with the Washington Nationals on December 17, 2010 and spent the season with the AA Harrisburg Senators and AAA Syracuse Chiefs.
 His wrist injury recurred with a handful of games remaining in the season and he left the team shortly after the conclusion of the season.

 Baltimore Orioles

 On November 21, 2011, Antonelli signed with the Baltimore Orioles.
-He was added to the team's 40-man roster.
+He was then added to the team's 40-man roster.
 On May 13, 2012, the Orioles designated him for assignment.

 New York Yankees

-On May 17, the New York Yankees claimed Antonelli off waivers from the Baltimore Orioles.
+On May 17, the New York Yankees claimed Antonelli off waivers from the Orioles.
 He was designated for assignment on July 1 and released on July 5.
 His wrist injury woes continued, preventing him from playing a significant amount of game time.

 Cleveland Indians

 Antonelli signed a minor league contract with the Cleveland Indians in January 2013.
-He played through spring training, was sent down to Triple-A with the cover story of a fake injury due to Cleveland needing roster spots.
-After appearing in 3 games with Triple-A Columbus, the Indians informed Antonelli they were going to release him from the team.
-After receiving minor interest from independent teams he retired on July 17 to take up coaching.
+He played through spring training, and was sent down afterwards to the AAA Columbus Clippers.
+Later in the season, the Indians informed Antonelli they were going to release him from the team.
+After receiving minor interest from independent baseball teams he retired on July 17 to take up coaching.